OUGC-Network/OUGC-Thread-Contributors/README.md

 ### Installation
 1. Upload the content of the "upload" folder to your MyBB root folder.
 2. Go to ACP -> Configuration -> Plugins and activate/install the plugin.
+2. Go to ACP -> Configuration -> Settings -> OUGC Thread Contributors to update the pugin settings.
 4. __Enjoy!__

 ### Update